 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

-A graduate program in theatre develops not only talent but discipline, self-confidence, and personal vision.
+The graduate program in theatre develops not only talent but discipline, self-confidence, and personal vision.
 Through their work in courses and productions, through teaching and production assistantships, and through the intensive, individual mentoring they receive from faculty, graduate students prepare themselves to contribute to the nation’s culture.
 They can then enter the profession, joining hundreds of other University of Iowa graduates who have made their mark in theatre, film, television, and the entertainment industry.